Symmetry in language statistics shapes the geometry of model representations: Preliminaries and Related Work

 \subsection{Related work}

-\cite{engels2024not, gurnee2023language, gurnee2025when} identify examples of highly structured geometry for the representations of spatial, temporal, and numerical concepts within language models. \cite{park2025iclr} find similar representational geometry in LLMs for \textit{in-context} sequences corresponding to random walks on low-dimensional lattices.
+\cite{engels2025not, gurnee2024language, gurnee2025when} identify examples of highly structured geometry for the representations of spatial, temporal, and numerical concepts within language models.
 These are motivating examples for our work; we unify them with a single principle rooted in symmetry and we study them analytically in the setting of word embedding models.

 \cite{cagnetta2024towards,favero2025compositional,rende2024distributional} show that LLMs learn low-order token correlations---e.g., the pairwise statistics captured by word embedding models---before higher-order ones.
 This suggests that large language models learn contextualized representations and computational circuits atop coarse low-order statistics of natural language.
 In this view, it is natural that symmetry in pairwise co-occurrence statistics remains a primary factor in shaping model representations.